War Plan Red

-War Plan Red, also known as the Atlantic Strategic War Plan, was one of the color-coded war plans created by the United States Department of War during the interwar period of 1919–1939, covering scenarios related to a hypothetical war with the British Empire (the "Red" forces, likely in reference to the Red Ensign).
+War Plan Red, also known as the Atlantic Strategic War Plan, was one of the color-coded war plans created by the United States Department of War during the interwar period of 1918–1939, covering scenarios related to a hypothetical war with the British Empire (the "Red" forces, likely in reference to the Red Ensign and red coat).
+Red is the colour traditionally used to denote British territory on most world maps.
 Many different war plans were prepared by mid-level officers primarily as training exercises in how to calculate the logistical and manpower requirements of fighting a war, and War Plan Red outlined those steps necessary to defend against any attempted invasion of the United States by British forces.
 It further discussed fighting a two-front war with both Japan and Great Britain simultaneously (as envisioned in War Plan Red-Orange).

 War Plan Red was developed by the War Department after the 1927 Geneva Naval Conference, and approved in May 1930 by Secretary of War Patrick J. Hurley and Secretary of the Navy Charles Francis Adams III and updated in 1934–35.
-It was a routine hypothetical exercise and did not require presidential or congressional approval.
-Only the Congress has the power to declare war.
+It was a routine hypothetical exercise that neither required nor received presidential or congressional approval.

-In 1939, on the outbreak of World War II, a decision was made that no further planning would be done but that the plan was to be retained.
+With the outbreak of World War II in 1939, it was decided that no further preparations would be made but the plans were to be retained.
 War Plan Red was not declassified until 1974.

-The war plan outlined actions that would be necessary if, for any reason, the US and Britain went to war with each other.
+The war plan outlined actions that would be necessary if, for any reason, the US and UK went to war with each other.
 The plan assumed that the British would initially have the upper hand by virtue of the strength of the Royal Navy.
 The plan further assumed that Britain would probably use its base in Canada as a springboard from which to initiate an invasion of the United States.
 The assumption was taken that at first, the US would fight a defensive battle against invading British forces, but the US would eventually defeat the British by blockading Canada's ports and cutting off its food supplies.
 It is debated whether this would have been successful, however, and if the plan would have ultimately resulted in a stalemate.